brujoand/blog.brujordet.no/content/post/crafting/Unbreaking_a_bike_with_code.md

 <img src="/chain_guard_complete.png" alt="And it's done!" width="100%"/>

 The for loop rotates our chain guard and adds another tooth for each iteration, until we finally have all 5 of them.
+Well technically it it adds an entire single tooth chain guard, but since the main body of the chain guard overlaps between the two models, only an extra tooth is effectively added.

 Now it's just a matter of preparing the model for my printer, and fire it up!

 <img src="/guard_chain_printing.jpg" alt="Look at it go!" width="100%"/>

 Once it was done I printed another one for the backside and I could finally attach it.
-Or at least I'm in the process of doing that here.
+Or at least I'm in the process of doing that in the below photo.

 <img src="/guard_chain_complete.jpg" alt="Shiny!" width="100%"/>